fcas/ViZDoom/docs/introduction/apisAndWrappers.md

 # APIs and wrappers

-ViZDoom consists of a few APIs: C++ API, Python API that is a wrapper around C++ API, and Gymnasium/Gym wrappers that wrap around Python API to allow the use of ViZDoom scenarios as Gymnasium/Gym environments.
+ViZDoom consists of a few APIs: C++ API, Python API that is a wrapper around C++ API, and Gymnasium wrappers that wrap around Python API to allow the use of ViZDoom scenarios as Gymnasium environments.

-Because ViZDoom was created before the first release of OpenAI Gym, it uses a bit different nomenclature in its API than Gym/Gymnasium:
+Because ViZDoom was created before the first release of OpenAI Gym, it uses a bit different nomenclature in its API than Gymnasium:
 - **environments = scenarios** - in the original ViZDoom API, environments are called scenarios,
 - **observations = states** - in the original ViZDoom API, observations are called states,
 - **steps = tics** - in the original ViZDoom API, steps are called tics.
 The Doom engine uses the name to refer to a single logic step.
 The tic is a single logic update of the game state that corresponds to 1/35 of a second (original Doom's framerate).